mach-composer/mach-composer-cli/docs/src/reference/syntax/sites.md

   internal:
     url: internal-api.tst.mach-example.net
     zone: tst.mach-example.net
+    aws:
       throttling_burst_limit: 5000
       throttling_rate_limit: 10000
       enable_cdn: true
 ```

 - **`url`** - (Required) url of the endpoint
 - `zone` - DNS zone to use, if missing it's determined based on the given `url`
 - `throttling_burst_limit` - Set burst limit for API Gateway endpoints
 - `throttling_rate_limit` - Set burst limit for API Gateway endpoints
 - `enable_cdn` - Defaults to false.
 Sets a CDN in front of this endpoint for better global availability.
 For AWS creates a CloudFront distribution